We All Fall Down

 Everyone has his or her own particular version of “falling down”; it is at the heart of the human condition.
 What brings us down is unique and personal to our own circumstances, our state of being, and experience of life.
 It could be as literal as an accident, a physical trauma, or ill health.
 Sometimes it accompanies bereavement, the breakdown of a relationship, loss of work, or increasingly, the cumulative overload and overwhelm of simply living our very full lives.

 Whatever the catalyst, this is how falling always works.
 We never intend or foresee it.
-One day we seem to be doing fine, then we aren’t.
+One day we seem to be doing okay, then we aren’t.
 With hindsight, all the signs are there to be read, yet we pacify the symptoms in a piecemeal fashion, ignoring the subtle decline or the precipitous stumble, whilst busy doing other things!

-More than two years of travel, multiple re-locations and creating a new business—all positive and rich experiences—caught up to me in exactly this way.
+Years of travel, multiple re-locations and creating a new business—all positive and rich experiences—caught up to me in exactly this way.
 For me, the feeling of falling down from exhaustion and near burn-out, both crept up on me over time and also came as a surprise

 This is, of course, the golden nugget, the gift: that this experience is not mine alone.
 We all fall down.
 Vulnerability and frailty are essential elements of our humanity and it serves us to value and acknowledge this, instead of wishing it were not so—or— behaving as if we’re doing fine, because we fear the consequences of admitting, to ourselves or to others, that we are not.